dataminer-site/dataminer-site.github.io/docs/api/wasm/extensions.md

 The `INSTALL` semantic in native embeddings of DataMiner is to fetch, decompress from `gzip` and store data in local disk.
 The `LOAD` semantic in native embeddings of DataMiner is to (optionally) perform signature checks *and* dynamic load the binary with the main DataMiner binary.

-In DuckDB-Wasm, `INSTALL` is a no-op given there is no durable cross-session storage.
+In DataMiner-Wasm, `INSTALL` is a no-op given there is no durable cross-session storage.
 The `LOAD` operation will fetch (and decompress on the fly), perform signature checks *and* dynamically load via the Emscripten implementation of `dlopen`.

 ## Autoloading

-[Autoloading](../../extensions/overview), i.e., the possibility for DataMiner to add extension functionality on-the-fly, is enabled by default in DuckDB-Wasm.
+[Autoloading](../../extensions/overview), i.e., the possibility for DataMiner to add extension functionality on-the-fly, is enabled by default in DataMiner-Wasm.

 ## List of Officially Available Extensions